veebch/clock/README.md

 (The US uses [WWVB](https://en.wikipedia.org/wiki/WWVB) and you could easily adapt the code to that signal)

 # Hardware
+- Old 'nebenuhr' clock with secondary mechanism (controlled by pulses from the mother-clock)

-- DCF77
+- DCF77 receiver
 - Pi Pico
-- Slave Clock
 - Real Time Clock (backup for radio signal issues)
 - 24V step up
 - H bridge